hanabi/hanabi.github.io/variant-specific/Pink.md

 * When a player performs a *5 Stall*, it is clearly a type of *Save Clue*.
 But if two or more 5's are touched as part of the clue, the focus of the clue is unclear.
 * We define the focus of the clue to be the specific 5 that is closest to the chop.
-* Thus, when a player knows for sure that a number 5 clue indicates a *5 Stall*, the *Pink Promise* convention only applies to the 5 that is closest to the chop.
+* Thus, when a player knows for sure that a number 5 clue indicates a *5 Stall*, *Pink Promise* only applies to the 5 that is closest to the chop.
 * For example, in a 3-player game:
   * The variant is "Pink (6 Suits)".
   * It is the *Early Game* and all of the *Play Clues* and *Save Clues* have been extinguished.